timothyb0912/presentations/visuals/indiv-choice/2021-08-17_individual-choice-models.md

   to build tools that make it into the hands of individuals directly, and also into the hands of mental health practitioners working directly with people seeking help.

+---

+## Fin

+I've heard it said that because
+> an unexamined life is a life not worth living.

+that we should seek to "know thyself."

+In the course of our self-examinations,
+I hope we each develop a detailed understanding of how we make our choices-- i.e., the most fundamental self-knowledge of all.